10-year rules, expiry dates and Brexit beef: 10 passport myths debunked

 - the entire cost of a missed holiday”

+The organisation says: “Compensation for distress must not be excessive, with a standard claim of between £200 and £300.
+In cases of serious distress (for example, being imprisoned because of our error) the maximum claim can be up to £500.”

+You can commence a claim by providing the details on the Passport Enquires online form.

-10.“If your passport does not meet the validity rules, all is lost”
+10. “If your passport does not meet the validity rules, all is lost”

 Not necessarily.
 While The Independent urges all travellers to adhere strictly to the requirements for their destination, there are some cases in which people have been able to travel even though the rules indicate they should not be able to.
 This is the converse of the much more common situation where people are denied boarding even if they are qualified to travel.